jarieramaa/3D_House/README.md

 # Usage

 The program can be started wit command: 'python main.py'.
-The following user interface will open:
+The following user interface will be opened:

 ![Graphical user interface for address](./presentation_utils/address_ui.png) *User interface for addresss*